-You can’t solve a problem if you don’t know the problem exists.
-Cybercrime affects manufacturers small and large, public and private.
+Cybercrime affects manufacturers small and large, public or private.
 Without clarity of your cyber exposure and the risk to your business, how can you implement the essential security solutions to prevent and detect cyber threats, and respond to events to minimize business disruption and financial losses?

-The Ponemon Institute presented findings in the 2020 Cost of Insider Threats: global study.
-This benchmark study was conducted to understand the direct and indirect costs that result from insider threats.
-One of the key takeaways from this study was the most expensive insider threat, per incident, is theft of credentials.
-These incidents have increased significantly in frequency and cost.
-In fact, the frequency of incidents per company has tripled since 2016 from an average of 1 to 3.2 and the average cost has increased from USD $493,093 to USD $871,686 in 2019.
-On an annual basis, organizations are spending more to deal with insider negligence, but the per incident cost is much lower than theft of credentials.
+A study released by The Ponemon Institute presented findings in the 2020 Cost of Insider Threats.
+One of the key takeaways from this study was that credential theft was the most expensive insider threat per incident.
+Since 2016, both the frequency and cost of such incidents have increased.
+The frequency of incidents per company has tripled from an average of 1 to 3.2 incidents per year.
+The average cost had increased from $493,093 to $871,686 in 2019.

-· 78% of manufacturing losses were caused by hack or malware
+· 78% of manufacturing losses were caused by hacking or malware

 · 39% of all reported incidents in manufacturing were caused by ransomware